NixOS/nix/doc/manual/src/architecture/store/store.md

 These store objects can hold arbitrary data, and Nix makes no distinction if they are used as build inputs, build results, or build plans.

-Store objects are accessible in a file system through [store paths](paths.md).
-Every store has a *store directory*, which contains that store’s objects and is a prefix of their store paths.
-It defaults to `/nix/store`, but is in principle arbitrary.

-A Nix store can perform builds, that is, transform build inputs using instructions from the build plans into build outputs.
+A Nix store allows to add and retrieve store objects.
+It can perform builds, that is, transform build inputs using instructions from the build plans into build outputs.
 It also keeps track of *references* between data and can therefore garbage-collect unused store objects.

+There exist different types of stores, which all follow this model.
+Examples:
+- store on the local file system
+- remote store accessible via SSH
+- binary cache store accessible via HTTP

+Every store with a file system representation has a *store directory*, which contains that store’s objects accessible through [store paths](paths.md).
+The store directory defaults to `/nix/store`, but is in principle arbitrary.

 ## A Rosetta stone for the Nix store.